Prabhuji is a writer, painter, a Gauḍīya Vaiṣṇava mystic, an avadhūta, the creator of Retroprogressive Yoga, and a realized spiritual master.

 Prabhuji is the sole disciple of H.D.G.
-Avadhūta Śrī Brahmānanda Bābājī Mahārāja, who is himself one of the closest and most intimate disciples of H.D.G.
+Avadhūta Śrī Brahmānanda Bābājī Mahārāja, who in turn is one of the closest and most intimate disciples of H.D.G.
 Avadhūta Śrī Mastarāma Bābājī Mahārāja.

 Prabhuji was born on March 21, 1958, in Santiago, the capital of the Republic of Chile.
 When he was eight years old, he had a mystical experience that motivated his search for the Truth, or the Ultimate Reality.
 This transformed his life into an authentic inner and outer pilgrimage.
 He has completely devoted his life to deepening the early transformative experience that marked the beginning of his process of retroevolution.
 He has dedicated more than fifty years to the exploration and practice of different religions, philosophies, paths of liberation, and spiritual disciplines.
 He has absorbed the teachings of great yogis, pastors, rabbis, monks, gurus, philosophers, sages, and saints whom he personally visited during years of searching.
 He has lived in many places and traveled the world thirsting for Truth.

 His curiosity for Western thought led him to venture into the field of philosophy.
 He had the privilege of studying intensively for several years with his uncle Jorge Balazs, philosopher, researcher, writer, and author of The Golden Deer.
-He also studied philosophy with Dr. Jonathan Ramos, who is a renowned philosopher, historian, and professor at the Catholic University of Salta.
-Prabhuji also studied philosophy with Dr. Alejandro Cavallazzi Sánchez, who holds an undergraduate degree in philosophy from the Universidad Panamericana, a master’s degree in philosophy from the Universidad Iberoamericana, and a doctorate in philosophy from the Universidad Nacional Autónoma de México (UNAM).
+He studied privately with Dr. Jonathan Ramos, a renowned philosopher, historian, and university professor graduated from the Catholic University of Salta, Argentina.
+He also studied with Dr. Alejandro Cavallazzi Sánchez, who holds an undergraduate degree in philosophy from the Universidad Panamericana, a master’s degree in philosophy from the Universidad Iberoamericana, and a doctorate in philosophy from the Universidad Nacional Autónoma de México (UNAM).

-Prabhuji focused especially on aesthetics, metaphysics, and the philosophy of life, the mind, religion, and being.
-He holds a doctorate in Vaishnava philosophy from the respected Jiva Institute in Vrindavan, India, and a doctorate in yogic philosophy from the Yoga Samskrutum University.
+Prabhuji holds a doctorate in Vaishnava philosophy from the respected Jiva Institute in Vrindavan, India, and a doctorate in yogic philosophy from the Yoga Samskrutum University.

 His profound studies, his masters’ blessings, his research into the sacred scriptures, and his vast teaching experience have earned him international recognition in the field of religion and spirituality.